react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 </TabItem>
 </Tabs>

-Here `'MyTabs'` refers to the value you pass in the `id` of the parent tab navigator whose event you want to listen to.
+Here `'MyTabs'` is the `id` of the parent navigator whose events you want to listen to.

 ### Parent navigator's UI is rendered on top of child navigator

-For example, when you nest a stack navigator inside a drawer navigator, you'll see that the drawer appears above the stack navigator's header.
-However, if you nest the drawer navigator inside a stack, the drawer will appear below the header of the stack.
-This is an important point to consider when deciding how to nest your navigators.
+The parent navigator's UI renders on top of the child.
+For example, a drawer nested inside a stack appears below the stack's header, while a stack nested inside a drawer appears below the drawer.

-In your app, you will probably use these patterns depending on the behavior you want:
+Common patterns:

 - Tab navigator nested inside the initial screen of stack navigator - New screens cover the tab bar when you push them.
 - Drawer navigator nested inside the initial screen of stack navigator with the initial screen's stack header hidden - The drawer can only be opened from the first screen of the stack.